vulpemventures/nigiri/README.md

 - Use the `--ln` flag to start a Core Lightning node, a LND node and a Tap daemon.

+- Use the `--remember` flag to save the currently used flags (like `--liquid`, `--ln`, `--ark`) so they are automatically applied on subsequent `nigiri start` calls without needing to specify them again.

 ### Stop nigiri

 ```bash